 So what do you do when your summer vacation is behind you and your next big vacation is months away?
 You look through your travel pics!
+There is no better way to reminisce about your vacations than looking through the memorable pictures that you’ve taken during your trip.
+It’s a great feeling, and hearing about different destinations from your friends is also one of the best ways to get you in the mood for your next vacation.
+In fact, my friend has just come back from Barbados and had made sure that she had booked one of these villas in barbados before heading over.
+And wow!!
+I think I have just found my next vacation destination.
+I have no words, and the beach looked amazing too.
+So, why wouldn’t I want to go there?
+So, I think I have some planning to do.
+But for now, just looking back on my last vacation makes me happy.
 Here are a few of my iPhone photos from my early July trip to Spain.
 My first stop was Madrid.
 In an effort to pack light I didn’t bring my regular camera.
 It would have been great to have, but I made the right decision not to lug it around.

 Eat (caveat – I didn’t do any resto research prior to my trip, so this list definitely isn’t comprehensive)